jnbli/EE-Emerge-2020-SnapLights/README.md

 # Acknowledgments

 Big thanks, of course, to our TA Sean Alling and Professor Andre Knoesen, without whom this project and EE-Emerge would not be possible.
 Also, we give thanks to UC Davis for providing the facility and Texas Instruments for sponsoring and providing the funding for project materials.
-Honorable mentions include hardware we used such as Adafruit neopixel, TI MSP430, and OpenMV Camera as well as software C++ and Python.

 Provide proper credits, shoutouts, and honorable mentions here.
 Also provide links to relevant repositories, blog posts, or contributors worth mentioning.